kafka, quotas, rate-limiting, resource-management, performance, multi-tenancy

 Monitoring and Managing Quotas

-• kafka.server:type=Request,name=ThrottleTime: Time clients spend throttled
+• kafka.server:type=Request,name=ThrottleTime: Duration clients spend throttled (milliseconds)

 • kafka.server:type=ClientQuotas,name=QuotaViolations: Count of quota violations by client

-• kafka.network:type=RequestMetrics,name=RequestQueueTimeMs: Request queuing delays
+• kafka.network:type=RequestMetrics,name=RequestQueueTimeMs: Request queuing delays indicating saturation

 Quotas and Data Streaming Pipelines